Évora

 Positive Energy (stand-alone) Buildings

 In Évora, energy saving solutions will be implemented, increasing local penetration of renewable energy through solutions that respect the city’s architectural façade.
-Furthermore, this area has a huge potential in terms of PV generation and the variety of previous projects that already have endowed Évora with an advanced smart grid, awarding the city with the title of first Iberian Smart Grid City.
+Furthermore, this area has a vast potential in terms of PV generation and the variety of previous projects that already have already endowed Évora with an advanced smart grid, awarding the city with the first Iberian Smart Grid City title.

-Some Innovative Elements that will be used in Évora:
+Some of the Innovative Elements that will be used in Évora:

-• PV glass; PV canopy; PV in skylights, and PV shingle, will be use in accordance with building codes and architectural designs, making it suitable for historical areas.
+• PV glass; PV canopy; PV in skylights, PV roofs and PV shingle, will be used following building codes and architectural designs, making it suitable for historical areas.

 Positive Energy Districts retrofitting

-Deployment of Positive Energy Districts, by reducing energy consumption and increasing renewable consumption, sustained by advanced ICT solutions that will foster flexibility enablement and efficient energy flows between buildings and the distribution network.
-The use of grid-connected energy storage solutions will also contribute for the positive performance of the selected sites.
+Deployment of Positive Energy Districts by reducing energy consumption and increasing renewable consumption, sustained by advanced ICT solutions that will foster flexibility enablement and efficient energy flows between buildings and the distribution network.
+Using grid-connected energy storage solutions will also contribute to the selected sites’ positive performance.

 Some Innovative Elements that are intended to be used in this solution are:

-• P2P energy trading platform, as a cornerstone transactive layer allowing the operation of local market between buildings, also rewarding citizens’ sustainable actions.
+• P2P energy trading platform, as a cornerstone transactive layer, allows the operation of a local market between buildings, also rewarding citizens’ sustainable actions.

 Feeding PEDs with waste streams promoting symbiosis and circular economy